Loom vs Videolink: A Side-by-Side Comparison for Teams

 - personal explanations

-- short walkthroughs
+- short walkthrough recordings

-- one-to-one communication
+- simple one-to-one communication

 Videolink